quicwg/base-drafts/draft-ietf-quic-transport.md

 multiplexed protocols, such as HTTP/2 {{?RFC7540}}, shows that effective prioritization strategies have a significant positive impact on performance.

-QUIC does not provide frames for exchanging priotization information.
+QUIC does not provide frames for exchanging prioritization information.
 Instead it relies on receiving priority information from the application that uses QUIC.
 Protocols that use QUIC are able to define any prioritization scheme that suits their application semantics.
 A protocol might define explicit messages for